zephyrproject-rtos/zephyr/samples/tfm_integration/tfm_integration.rst

      lose this key file, you will be unable to sign any future firmware images, and it will no longer be possible to update your devices in the field!

+After the built-in signing code has run, it creates a tfm_merged.hex file that contains all the binaries, bl2, tfm_s, and the zephyr app.

 .. _PSA Certified Level 1:
   https://www.psacertified.org/security-certification/psa-certified-level-1/